-- 1. To prepare Computer Science and Engineering graduates to be a lifelong learner with competence in basic science & engineering and professional core, multidisciplinary areas, with continuous update of the syllabus, so that they can succeed in industry as an individual and as a team or to pursue higher studies or to become an entrepreneur. - 2.
-To enable the graduates to use modern tools, design and create novelty based products required for the society and communicate effectively with professional ethics. - 3.
-To continuously engage in research and projects development with financial management to promote scientific temper in the graduates and attain sustainability.
+- I. To be committed in providing quality education in professional core and multidisplinary areas with continuous upgradation and to prepare IT graduates succeed in industry as an individual and as a team. - II.
+To inspire and encourage the graduates to use modern tools, design and create novelty based products supporting technology innovation to meet the needs of industry and society. - III.
+To continuously engage in research and projects development, to instill leadership and planning for the effective and strategic use of emerging technologies to attain sustainability.